Accompong: After the deportation of Trelawny Town

 Accompong Town backed the winning side.
 After the Maroons of Trelawny Town were deported to Nova Scotia, the colonial authorities granted Accompong the sole rights to hunt runaway slaves.
 But the Accompong Maroons were unsuccessful in attempts to disperse or capture the runaway community of Cuffee.
 Soon the colonial authorities reinstated slave hunting rights to the Windward Maroons.

 When Cuffee's group faded from the colonial records, other refugee slaves established a Maroon community in Cockpit Country in 1812.
 The community of Me-no-Sen-You-no-Come also resisted attempts by the Accompong Maroons and the colonial militias to disperse them in the 1820s.

 In 1808, the population of Accompong Town was 238, but it almost doubled to 436 in 1841.

 The Accompong Maroons played a significant role in helping the colonial militia of Sir Willoughby Cotton to put down the Christmas Rebellion of 1831–2, also known as the Baptist War, led by Samuel Sharpe.

 Government

-In 1739 the Maroon community was granted certain rights and autonomy by treaty with the British colonial authorities.
 In two settlements, they set up a traditional form of village government drawn from their Akan (Asante) culture, based on men popularly recognized as leaders.
 The executive is now called "Colonel-in-Chief", who leads the Maroon Council.
 These men share executive responsibilities for the community.